rlunar/valkey-php/docs/content/streams.md

 $obj_redis->xTrim($str_stream, $i_max_len [, $boo_approximate]);
 ```

 _**Description**_:  Trim the stream length to a given maximum.
-If the "approximate" flag is pasesed, Redis will use your size as a hint but only trim trees in whole nodes (this is more efficient).
+If the "approximate" flag is pasesed, Valkey will use your size as a hint but only trim trees in whole nodes (this is more efficient).

 ##### *Return value*
 *long*:  The number of messages trimmed from the stream.